P. J. Cowan (golfer)

 P. J. Cowan (born November 21, 1967) is an American professional golfer.
 He won the Nike Tallahassee Open on the 1996 Nike Tour.

 Early life

 Cowan was born in Hicksville, New York.
 After earning a full scholarship to St. Johns University, Cowan won the 1988 Big East Championship.

 Career

-Cowan turned professional in 1990 and won on the Nike Tour (now Web.com Tour) in 1996 at the Nike Tallahassee Open.
-Cowan was the first alternate at the 1995 U.S. Open at Shinnecock In 1997, he played in the U.S. Open at Congressional but missed the cut.
-Cowan is a three-time Met PGA Assistant Player of the Year Award winner and is also a 3 time New York State Open champion.
+In 1990, Cowan turned professional.
+In 1996, he won the Nike Tallahassee Open.
+Cowan was the first alternate at the 1995 U.S. Open.
+Two years later, he played the 1997 U.S. Open at Congressional Country Club but missed the cut.
+Cowan is a three-time Met PGA Assistant Player of the Year Award winner.
+He is also a three-time New York State Open champion.